How to Solve Your Volume Recruitment Issues, Fast

 1. Boost candidate diversity

-2. Use data to predict your needs
+2. Use data to predict talent and skills needs

 As much as we hate using well-worn corporate clichés, the fact remains that prior planning prevents poor performance.
 Are you doing all that you can to identify your talent needs as early as you can?
-You might instinctively answer yes, but if you’re not leaning heavily on technology to do so, particularly when it comes to the often laborious task of volume recruiting, the answer will more likely be no.
+You might instinctively answer yes, but if you’re not leaning heavily on technology to do so, particularly when it comes to the often laborious task of volume recruiting, the answer will more likely be 'no'.

 As outlined above, are you using every sourcing channel you could?
-Take the time to understand where your target candidate personas spend time and make career decisions, and build an attraction strategy based around these insights.
+Take the time to understand where your target candidate personas spend time and make career decisions, and build an attraction strategy based on these insights.

 Data can provide your business with talent insights.
 There will be subtle patterns hidden within the zeroes and ones that hint at an upcoming need for talent, and by using AI and business intelligence software, you’ll be able to identify them.
-Do it well, and you could generate insights that comprehensively predict your future talent pipeline needs.
+Do it well and you could generate insights that comprehensively predict future talent pipeline needs.

 3. Have a well-planned selection process